dark woods

 If you miss a live session, they will be recorded so you can listen and do the practices on your own or with a friend.

-These sessions are facilitated by Selina & Sanaz who have all worked deeply with their own grief and are trained & mentored by Josea.
+These sessions are facilitated by Sanaz & Raven who have all worked deeply with their own grief and are trained & mentored by Josea.
 To learn more about them, keep scrolling to read their bios!

 Meet the Team